Decoupling by local random unitaries without simultaneous smoothing, and applications to multi-user quantum information tasks: Introduction

-The rest of the paper is structured as follows: we start with some notation and preliminary basic knowledge in section \ref{sec:preliminaries}.
+The rest of the paper is structured as follows: we start with some notation and preliminary material in Section \ref{sec:preliminaries}.
 Then we present the problem setting and main results in Section \ref{sec:setting}, followed by the core technical lemmas in Section \ref{sec:lemmata}.
-The proofs of the main decoupling theorems are found in Section \ref{sec:Proofs}.
-After that, we move to applications of the decoupling theorems to the problems of randomness extraction, entanglement of assistance, quantum state merging (also known as quantum Slepian-Wolf problem), and quantum multiple access coding in Section \ref{sec:apps}; these are developed in the fully general one-shot form, and then applied to the i.i.d.~asymptotics as well as to the so-called compound setting of an only partially known i.i.d.~source or channel.
+The main decoupling theorems are proved in Section \ref{sec:Proofs}.
+In Section \ref{sec:apps}, we apply the decoupling theorems to the problems of randomness extraction \cite{BertaFawziWehner:randomness,YHW:randomness}, entanglement of assistance \cite{SVW:EofA,HOW:merging-Nature,HOW:merging-CMP,Dutil:PhD}, quantum state merging (also known as quantum Slepian-Wolf problem), and quantum multiple access coding \cite{YDH:MAC}; these are developed in the fully general one-shot form, and then applied to the i.i.d.~asymptotics as well as to the so-called compound setting of an only partially known i.i.d.~source or channel.
 The resulting one-shot and compound rate formulas had long been conjectured but are here proved for the first time.
-We conclude in Section \ref{sec:conclusion} with a brief discussion and comparison with previous approaches.
+We conclude in Section \ref{sec:conclusion}, including a comparison with previous approaches.